Rebecca Dow

-Rebecca L. Dow (born June 26, 1973) is an American politician who served as a member of the New Mexico House of Representatives for the 38th from 2017 to 2023.
+Rebecca L. Dow (born June 26, 1973) is an American politician who serves as a member of the New Mexico House of Representatives for the 38th district, having previously represented it from 2017 to 2023.
 She was an unsuccessful candidate for the Republican nomination in the 2022 New Mexico gubernatorial election.
 She placed second in the primary with 15.47% of the vote, behind former KRQE meteorologist Mark Ronchetti.

 Dow earned an associate's degree from Tulsa Community College and a Bachelor of Science degree in business management from Oral Roberts University.